kmussar/ICU_predictions/README.md

-# Predicting the length of stay in the ICU using the MIMIC-III database
+# Predicting central line infections and length of stay in the ICU using the MIMIC-III database

 ### Please note: This is a work in progress - just beginning